session-replay-tools/MySQL/README.md

 2. As the flow control algorithm is total different, the modified version is not compatible with the official version
 3. slave_parallel_workers should be set two twice the cpu number in order to achieve beffer performance.
 4. For using arbitrator, set loose-group_replication_arbitrator=true
 5. The new flow control algorithm uses group_replication_flow_control_replay_lag_behind variable which default value is 60 seconds for flow control.
-If you want to do write test only, you should set group_replication_flow_control_replay_lag_behind larger.
+If you want to do write test only, you should set group_replication_flow_control_mode=DISABLED or set group_replication_flow_control_replay_lag_behind larger.

 ## Bugs and feature requests:
 I hope that you're able to try out the latest version.